6 Surprising Health Benefits of Donating Blood

 A committed blood donor herself, Patenaude recommends donation as a way to reduce the body’s extra iron stores.
-The Centers for Disease Control and Prevention says the removal of red blood cells is the preferred treatment for patients with excess iron in their blood.
+The Centers for Disease Control and Prevention says the removal of red blood cells by phlebotomy (or donating blood) is the preferred treatment for patients with excess iron in their blood.

-3. Reduce your risk of suffering a heart attack
+3. Giving blood may lower your risk of suffering a heart attack

-Donating blood at least once a year could reduce your risk of a heart attack by 88 percent, according to a study conducted by the American Journal of Epidemiology.* This relates to the iron issue again, says Dr. David Dragoo, health care expert at Money Crashers.
+You mightbe surprised to discover that there may be heart health benefits to giving blood.
+Donating blood at least once a year could reduce your risk of a heart attack by 88 percent, according to a study conducted by the American Journal of Epidemiology.* This relates to the iron issue again, says Dr. David Dragoo, healthcare expert at Money Crashers.

 Dr. Dragoo explains that high levels of iron in the blood constrict your blood vessels and create more risk of a heart attack.
 Depleting those extra iron deposits by donating blood gives your vessels more room to operate.

-Phlebotomy was found to be an iron reduction method that is associated with lower cancer risk and mortality, according to a study published by the Journal of the National Cancer Institute.
+Phlebotomy (the process of drawing blood) was found to be an iron-reduction method that is associated with lower cancer risk and mortality, according to a study published by the Journal of the National Cancer Institute.
 The study focused on patients affected by peripheral arterial disease (PAD), which the Mayo Clinic describes as a common circulatory problem.
-Patients who regularly donated blood had a lower risk of developing cancer than those who did not.
+PAD patients who regularly donated blood had a lower risk of developing cancer than those who did not.

 While there are several physical benefits to donating blood, the most powerful health benefit is arguably in the psychological realm.
 Donating blood means that someone (or multiple people) somewhere will be getting the help they desperately need.